2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-Intro-to-Regular-Expressions-and-Linux-Tools.md

 Green
 ```
 If we want to find all instances within `sample.txt`
-that exactly match the word "dog", we can use the following `grep` command:
+that exactly match the word "cat", we can use the following `grep` command:

 ``` bash
 $ grep "cat" sample.txt